US man accused of human rights violations freed in Lebanon

 Hours before Shaheen announced Fakhoury's release, a U.S. Marine Osprey was seen taking off from the U.S. Embassy compound northeast of Beirut.

 Fakhoury was ordered to be released Monday because more than 10 years had passed since he allegedly tortured prisoners at a jail run by the South Lebanon Army militia.
-But he was not immediately allowed to leave the country after a Lebanese military judge on Tuesday appealed the decision, asking a Military Court of Appeals to strike down the decision to free Fakhoury.
+But he was not immediately allowed to leave the country after a Lebanese military judge on Tuesday appealed the decision, asking a military tribunal to strike down the decision to free Fakhoury.

 A judge of urgent matters in the southern town of Nabatiyeh issued a ruling preventing Fakhoury from leaving Lebanon for two months.
 Judge Ahmad Mezher’s decision came after a request filed by former inmates.